Thursday, May 03, 2012

 Get 7 FREE Gardening Gifts!

-Mike McGroarty, the master gardener who devised the above program writes a weekly newsletter with timely articles for gardeners.
+Mike McGroarty, the master gardener who devised a great program for setting up a home-biz selling free plants, also writes a weekly newsletter, with timely articles and tips for gardeners.
 Here's Mike's no fail advice for "How to Grow Strawberries".
 Just the info I'm looking for, I hope.
-If Mike can help 'me' grown strawberries, he can help anyone!
+If Mike can help 'me' grow strawberries and other goodies, he can help anyone!
 I'll let you know how if I'm successful.
-Stay tuned
+Stay tuned.

 The Eastern Shore Current is an eclectic Blog for Nova Scotia's Highway 7 Online.
 Visit the website!